 status, including: off duty status, releases to light and full duty work.

 - Provide the Workers' Compensation Manager with copies of all reports and notes from the treating physician(s).

 3. Complete the Supervisor Report Form

-- Fax a copy to Tracey Garza at 278-6995 as soon as possible, but no later than 24 hours from the date the injury is reported to the Supervisor.
-Tracey will send the employee the DWC1 form after the injury is reported by the Supervisor.
+- Fax a copy to Julie Irwin at 278-2125 as soon as possible, but no later than 24 hours from the date the injury is reported to the Supervisor.
+Julie will send the employee the DWC1 form after the injury is reported by the Supervisor.

 - Provide a copy to the employee, with instructions to take it to the University Student Health Center when seeking first aid treatment.

 Workers' Compensation Posters are available for Supervisors and Managers to Post in the Workplace.

 - This information is required by the Labor Code to be posted in a location accessible to employees.